sefisher/fishyDIYdevices/README.md

   - **void extractDeviceCustomData()** - This extracts device specific data from a string stored in EEPROM
   - **void encodeDeviceCustomData()** - This encodes device speciifc data into a string stored in EEPROM
   - **void showEEPROMdevicePersonalityData()** - This display device type specific personality data for debugging

+## Program flow exaplained in more detail.
+Coming...